|Nutrition Facts (per serving)|

 Tender shrimp and asparagus go perfectly together in a light, alfredo-style wine sauce flavored with fresh dill weed.
-The sweetness of the white balsamic vinegar compliments the delicate flavor of the shrimp.
+The sweetness of the white balsamic vinegar complements the delicate flavor of the shrimp.
 Roasted red peppers add color and vegetable goodness.
 Serve with a side salad and bread for a complete meal.
 Measure out your ingredients in advance.
 This recipe goes together quickly.

 - 1/2 pound of choice (linguine suggested)